theoduf/ITR-LotPT/README.md

   founder and Mickey Mania designer [Jon Burton](https://twitter.com/JonTt) explains how he and the rest of the TT crew created their 3D rotating tower on the SEGA Genesis.
-This video inspired me to create my own implementation of a rotating tower, and Infinite Tower Run is the result of that.
+This video inspired me to create my own implementation of a rotating tower, and ITR is the result of that.

 * [*Super Mario 64* (1996)](https://en.wikipedia.org/wiki/Super_Mario_64).
   Once I had my rotating tower, I found that the look of my creation reminded me of this one of the first 3d platformer video games.
-I decided that I would aim to try and make Infinite Tower Run as enjoyable and inspiring as this and other Mario games had been to me growing up.
+I decided that I would aim to try and make ITR as enjoyable and inspiring as this and other Mario games had been to me growing up.

 * The original [*Crash Bandicoot* (1996)](https://en.wikipedia.org/wiki/Crash_Bandicoot_%28video_game%29)